maciejs20/IBMCloudPakWorkshop/101-ShortCPLab/README.md

 version 1.0 2020.03.22

-This is a shot version of Container/Kubernetes/Openshift workshop created for IBM Poland by Maciej Szulc (maciej.szulc@pl.ibm.com).
+This is a short version of Container/Kubernetes/Openshift/CloudPak workshop created for IBM Poland by Maciej Szulc (maciej.szulc@pl.ibm.com).
-This workshop also contains labs created by  Franck Descollonges (IBM) and Philippe Thomas (IBM).

 __We do not distribute presentations used during the workshop.__